AI Snake Oil: Reception

-The book received both praise and critique with its release in September 2024.
-Nature, a science and technology peer-reviewed journal, released an article highlighting the top "10 essential reads from the past year", listing Arvind Narayanan and Sayash Kapoor's AI Snake Oil in their selection.
+Nature, a science and technology peer-reviewed journal, released an article highlighting the top "10 essential reads from the past year", listing Arvind Narayanan and Sayash Kapoor's AI Snake Oil.
 The article states the that text is "one of the best on this controversial subject".

 Elizabeth Quill, in her review of the text in Science News, writes that the authors "squarely achieve their stated goal: to empower people to distinguish AI that works well from AI snake oil".
-In Practical Ecommerce, Jean Gazis writes that Narayanan and Kapoor manage to separate facts from personal opinion, and their arguments are supported with extensive citation.

 Joshua Rothman of The New Yorker writes that "compared with many technologists, Narayanan, Kapoor, and Vallor [Shannon Vallor, University of Edinburgh], are deeply skeptical about today's A.I. technology and what it can achieve.
 Perhaps they shouldn't be".
 Rothman argues, following an interview with prominent computer scientist Geoffrey Hinton of University of Toronto, that the potential for AI to replicate complexity is already here and continues to be heavily funded, enhancing the prospective capabilities of the technology.
 However, he does praise the author's ability to address questions regarding the existential human experience.

 Alexya Martinez discusses the text in a book review for Journalism and Mass Communication Quarterly, critiquing AI Snake Oil for its extensive focus on the West.
 Martinez writes that Narayanan and Kapoor "do not fully explore how AI impacts other countries", and suggests more focus on countries outside of the United States to enhance their argument.
-Another critique comes from a December 2024 issues of Books & the Arts, where author Edward Ongweso Jr. states that the authors of AI Snake Oil "goal of separating AI snake oil from AI that they consider promising, even idealistic, means that they don't engage with some of the greatest problems this technology poses".
-Ongweso continues to argue that their argumentation would be stronger if they assigned more attention to who holds the power instead of their extensive focus on how the technology works, and when.